Roy Spence (executive): Early life

 Spence was born in Brownwood, Texas, to Roy Milam Spence Sr. and Ruth Griffin.
 He attended Brownwood High School, where he was a member of the 1965 Class 3A state championship football team.
 He then went on to enroll at the University of Texas at Austin, and went on to found GSD&M in 1971.

 Awards

 In 2004, Roy Spence received the Distinguished Alumnus Award from the University of Texas.

-Publications

-In 2006, the University of Texas Press published Spence's book The Amazing Faith of Texas.

-In 2009, Spence, along with Haley Rushing, authored It's Not What You Sell, It's What You Stand For, a book about purpose-based brand management.